 Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

-It serves as a replacement for traditional agents (like Prometheus Node Exporter), and allows you to gather critical system metrics like CPU, memory, disk, and network usage, directly from the host where the Collector is running.
+It fully replaces traditional agents (like Prometheus Node Exporter), and collects essential system metrics such as CPU, memory, disk, and network usage directly from the machine where the Collector is running.

-In this guide, you'll learn how to configure it effectively for real-world production environments.
+In this guide, you'll learn how to configure it as a Node Exporter alternative for monitoring your server infrastructure.

 Quick start: collecting host metrics

-To see the receiver in action, let's spin up a Docker Compose setup that uses the Collector to scrape your host's vitals and send that data directly to Prometheus.
+To see it in action, let's spin up a Docker Compose setup that uses the OpenTelemetry Collector to scrape your host's vitals and send that data directly to Prometheus.

 yaml